opendocsg/slw-judgments-backfill/2005_SGHC_1/report.md

 ## [5]

 70     On the question of costs, the court below was of the view that 90% of the hearing was taken up with determining who handed the $1m to the first defendant.
 She further observed that the issue of ownership of the sum was only raised by counsel for the second defendant on the first day of trial, after voluminous affidavits and documents had been filed.
-Taking into consideration O 59 r 3(2) of the Rules of Court (Cap 322, R 5, 1997 Rev Ed) and Yong Pung How CJ’s decision in _MCST No 473 v De Beers Jewellery Pte Ltd_ [2002] 2 SLR 1 at [57], she felt no order for costs would be proper, even though the plaintiff’s claim was dismissed.
+Taking into consideration O 59 r 3(2) of the Rules of Court (Cap 322, R 5, 1997 Rev Ed) and Yong Pung How CJ’s decision in _MCST No 473 v De Beers Jewellery Pte Ltd_ <span class="citation">[2002] 2 SLR 1</span> at [57], she felt no order for costs would be proper, even though the plaintiff’s claim was dismissed.

 **The appeals**